 If you’re looking for a great natural remedy for headaches, this DIY headache and tension relief balm works wonders.
 The all natural ingredients and essential oils soothe and relax.

-Balms can be a very effective way to apply essential oils to your body, for multiple uses, whether it be for mood or for health issues.
+Balms can be a very effective way to apply essential oils to your body.
 They work well because you not only get the benefits of the base ingredients in addition to the essential oils, but they stay put on your body longer than if you used just the essential oil straight on the skin.

 If you don’t want to make your own, you can buy a pre-made headache balm on Amazon.

 This recipe makes more than one container or balm, so depending on the size you get, you can make extras to give away, or to keep for backup.
 I use smaller containers so that I can keep them in my purse or give them to people easily.

 If you don’t have all of the supplies on hand to make this natural remedy for headaches, you can also purchase a pre-made headache balm.